 Scope and Requirements of the RAISE Act

-The RAISE act covers “large developers” of “frontier” AI models that are developed, deployed, or operating in New York.
-“Large developers” under the RAISE Act are those with more than $500 million in annual revenue.
-“Frontier” AI models refer to the most advanced, large-scale AI systems that meet certain thresholds, including AI models that are trained using more than 1026 computational or floating operations (known as “FLOPs”), and that cost over $100 million to train and develop.
+The RAISE Act covers “large developers” of “frontier” AI models that are developed, deployed, or operating in New York.
+“Large developers” are those that have (i) trained at least one frontier model and (ii) spent more than $100 million in aggregate compute costs training frontier models generally.
+“Frontier” AI models refer to the most advanced, large-scale AI systems that that are trained using more than 10^26 computational or floating operations (known as “FLOPs”), and that cost over $100 million in compute costs to train and develop.
+They also include models distilled from these larger models when compute costs from the distillation exceed $5 million.
 The AI models that currently are subject to the RAISE Act include OpenAI (Chat GPT), Anthropic (Claude), Google (Gemini), Microsoft (Copilot), and Meta (LLaMa).

-Before deploying a frontier model, covered AI developers must develop, publicly disclose, and maintain written safety and security protocols that provide, among other things:
+Before deploying a frontier model, covered AI developers must develop, publicly disclose, and maintain a written safety and security protocols that provides, among other things:

 - Testing procedures to evaluate if the model poses an unreasonable risk of critical harm or could be used to create another frontier model in a manner that would increase the risk of critical harm.

-These safety and security protocols have to be tested annually, and documentation must be submitted to the New York Attorney General and the Division of Homeland Security and Emergency Services (“DHSES”).
+These safety and security protocols have to be reviewed and updated annually to account for changes in the model’s capabilities and industry best practices.
+They must also be published and submitted to the New York Attorney General and the Division of Homeland Security and Emergency Services (“DHSES”) with appropriate redactions to protect public safety, employee and customer privacy and confidential information.
 The written protocols must be maintained by a covered AI developer for as long as the frontier model is deployed, and an additional five years afterwards.

 Incident Reporting